NCAR/ncharts/README-devel.rst

     ./migrate_db.sh -d

  The -d option indicates this is a development server.
+If the db.sqlite3 database has not been created yet, you will be prompted to enter an administrator's user name, email and password.
+You can use your own user name and email address.
+The security of the password is not critical for a development server if it is not exposed to the internet.
+I'd suggest not using your UCAS or EOL server password.

  Migrations in django are a bit complicated.
 If the above script fails you may have to reset the migration history::